 - Dismissal from the program and a grade of NG will result if the student has more than 8 hours of class, lab or clinical absences without approval from the Director. **Students cannot miss any time from the clinical portion of the class or they will be dropped.**

 - Tops/pants – neat, clean, wrinkle-free carribean blue scrub; a solid white shirt may be worn under the scrub top.
 Pants must fit at the natural waist and be long enough to cover the ankle.
-(These must be purchased at UNC Johnston Medical Surgical Supply in the Johnston Medical Mall at 514 N Brightleaf Blvd in Smithfield)
+Students must purchase a school adopted uniform.

 - This uniform must be worn on the first day and at all times during class, lab and clinical